ianroller4/Just-The-Docs-Template/README.md

 # To-Do
 ### Morgan

-- The role of version control in software development
-- Git Fundamentals
+- Git Fundamentals (Due Sep 29)
-- Creating, Using, and Merging Branches
+- Creating, Using, and Merging Branches (Due Sep 30)
-- Remote Repositories
+- Remote Repositories (Due Oct 1)

 ### Ian
 - What is Git (pros and cons)